optimisticben/op-replica/README.md

 # Running a Network Node

 This project lets you set up a local read-only replica of the Optimistic Ethereum chain (either the main one or the Kovan testnet).
+This specific branch is for the Kovan testnet running on [OVM 2.0](https://community.optimism.io/docs/developers/l2/changeset.html).
 [New transactions are submitted either to the sequencer outside of Ethereum or to the Canonical Transaction Chain on L1](https://research.paradigm.xyz/optimism#data-availability-batches), so submitting transactions to an L2 replica does not make sense.

 ## Architecture